Ordinary Time: June 21st

 In the sick, the helpless, the dying, St. Aloysius saw the crucified Christ.
 The man of the iron will who thought he could take Heaven by sheer determination surrendered at last to divine grace.

-cross or crucifix; lilies; crown at his feet; rosary; Often portrayed as:
+Symbols and Representation: cross or crucifix; lilies; crown at his feet; rosary;

 - At first glance, imitating St. Aloysius seems almost impossible, as he did much penance and praying.
 But he did have to overcome the bad habits of offensive language.
 Examine my own habits.
 Do I uplift others by my tongue, or do I use language that people may question whether I am a good Christian?
 Do I take the name of God in vain?
 Do I curse?
 Do I blaspheme?
 Do I use profanity or obscene language?
 I will pray to St. Aloysius to ask God for the graces to overcome my weaknesses in this area.

 - Instead of cooking a special treat for this day, perhaps try a light dinner or lunch, maybe a simple soup and bread to imitate this fasting saint.
 We have highlighted a vegetable soup, or minestrone from Italy, but pick your favorite to serve.
 Or see Catholic Cuisine for some food ideas for St. Aloysius.